jaysylvester/citizen/README.md

         Positive integer
       </p>
       <p>
-        Default: <code>1200000</code>
+        Default: <code>20</code>
       </p>
     </td>
     <td>
-      If sessions are enabled, this number represents the length of a user's session in milliseconds.
+      If sessions are enabled, this number represents the length of a user's session in minutes.
 Sessions automatically expire once this time limit is reached.
     </td>
   </tr>
   <tr>